iamshishirgaire/IOE-Syllabus-Data/faculties/electronics_new/4sem/numerical_methods.md

-## Syllabus - Numerical Methods

-**Course Objective:**

-The course aims to introduce numerical methods used for solving engineering problems.
-Emphasis is placed on algorithm development, programming, and application to real-world engineering problems.

-**Course Outline:**

 1. **Introduction, Approximation and Errors of Computation (4 hours)**
     * Introduction, Importance of Numerical Methods
     * Approximation and Errors in Computation